micropython/micropython/docs/samd/pinout.rst

 For the definition of the table columns see the explanation at the table for Adafruit ItsyBitsy M0 Express :ref:`samd21_pinout_table`.

-There are no pins labeled for default devices on this board.
-DAC output is on pin 32, labeled EXT3_PIN3
+There are no pins labelled for default devices on this board.
+DAC output is on pin 32, labelled EXT3_PIN3

 |
 |